-OK, so think of The Flintstones and Jellystone Park, then you have it.
+Jetty Park is massive, think of The Flintstones and Jellystone Park, then you have it.
 It is a huge wonderful land mass full of opportunity just back from a huge sea and beach stretch.
-It is full of campers and RV’s, or as we call them camper vans.
-They also have cabins, so if your cruise starts or stops at Canaveral and not Barbados you might just enjoy something completely different for a few days.
+It is full of camper vans, RV’s and static cabins.
+If your cruise starts or stops at Canaveral and not Barbados you might just enjoy something completely different by staying here for a few days.
 This 35 acre park services the 13 deep water ports and those who travel by road.
 It has bicycle tracks and is set up for the fisherman with shops, help and facilities.
-The 1,200 foot Malcolm E. McLouth Fishing Pier, seen on the left of our film as we hit the beach then walk away from it, is open from 5:00 a.m. to 11:00 p.m., paved, lighted, equipped with fish-cleaning tables with running water and fully accessible to the physically challenged.
-The park is also built for families and children with play areas and activities so this is something they may never experience except here.
-It could be the place to learn to surf, life guards are on duty all year round according to their web sites.
+The 1,200 foot Malcolm E. McLouth Fishing Pier, seen on the left of Jetty Beach on our film as we hit the beach is great for fishing.
+Jean walks away from it, but it is open from 5:00 a.m. to 11:00 p.m, paved with lighted, equipped with fish-cleaning tables with running water and fully accessible to the physically challenged.
+The park is built for families with many child play areas and activities.
+It could be the place to learn to surf, life guards are on duty all year round according to their web site.
 Please do some research if swimming in the sea.

 Jetty Beach into Cocoa Beach; The longest stretch of clean sand you will see for quite some time.
-I didn’t say above but it is all the same coast, you will probably see Dolphins playing and Manatees just swimming and lolling about.
-Much of what was said about Jetty Park just moves into this area next door except this settlement has about 50 shops and some motel type places to stay; not too many.
-It is not built up, spoilt or over populated.
-It is quaint, and full of people who have time for you.
+You may see Dolphins playing and Manatees just swimming and lolling about.
+Cocoa has about 50 shops and some motel type places to stay around the pier area.
+It is not built up, spoilt or over populated but perfectly quaint, full of people who have time for you.
 For not a lot of money you can do a self guided kayak tour and search for Dolphins and Manatees and probably find them.
 Or take a tour inland and try Airboat rides in the everglades, which is offered as an excursion from the ship if you are on one.

-And then there is the pier and coconut shrimp, as seen on the film, Doris ordered the chicken then ate my shrimps.
+Cocoa Beach Pier, Florida.
+It is here Jean stops for coconut shrimp, as seen on the film.
 Not even the boat trips seem expensive here, it might just be a place to chill.
 This is one place I am so glad we got on film, because this historic pier stretches 800 feet out over the Atlantic.
 However, when I say Historic it is not actually that old.
 The pier, built in 1962 by local businessman and entrepreneur Rick Stottler, attracts more than 750,000 people a year.
 I would suggest you go there especially if you have a thing for beaches and piers and like two dollar bus rides.